 Attributes of google.android.packageinstaller

-There are few attributes used to name and identify the packages and files by google.android.packageinstaller on Android.
-Here are the few major attributes for Com google android packageinstaller are as follows.
+There are a few attributes used to name and identify the packages and files by google.android.packageinstaller on Android.
+Here are the few major attributes for Com Google Android packageinstaller are as follows.

-SharedUserId – it is that the Linux UID which will be shared between different apps.
+- SharedUserId – it is the Linux UID that will be shared between different apps.

 improper cache distribution or some technical glitch may cause the packageinstaller to stop working and display the error while installing or uninstalling an app on Android.